 While I prefer that students craft unique final project assignments, I offer them two options.
 Option A is “visual” project designed for the public.
 Here they engage both academic and public history.
 I sometimes let students work in pairs.
 That’s done on a case-by-case basis.
 I also offer Option B: a traditional argumentative research paper.
 We do project/paper check-ins every couple of weeks.
 We usually start in Week 4 (for a traditional 15/16 week semester).
 I talked a bit about Option A in a Tedx talk I gave in 2017.
 You can find that post here.

-Option A: Public History Project Assignment
+Option A: Public History Project Assignment (or an Uneasy)

 This purpose of the assignment is to get students working with both primary and secondary sources.
 The assignment also introduces them to the field of public history.
 Students are allowed to choose their own topic.
 But it must be related to the course themes.
 They are encouraged to choose a topic that is of interest or that matters to them.
 I ask them to take their hobbies, interests, and majors into consideration.
 Each project is accompanied by an “Artist Statement.”

 Options vary widely, but project suggestions include:

 - an interactive collage (such as Prezi, http://prezi.com)